 • Prof. Tim Denison, University of Oxford (Technology and commercialization)

-• Mrs. Connie van der Meijden, ALS foundation, The Netherlands
+• Mrs. Conny van der Meijden, ALS foundation, the Netherlands (User representative)